 To do that you just have to ensure that each remote user running Printfil on the WTS has its own Printfil configuration pointing to a different "File to check".
-That file infact is used as a temporary container for data captured from the selected LPT port.
-The default value for this field is [e:HOMEPATH]\filename.txt, which makes each user looking for a different Filename.txt in its own home directory, but you can also use a different path, provided the user running Printfil has write permission on that directory and each user is using a different file to contain the captured LPT output.
+That file infact is used as a temporary container for data captured from the selected LPT port or COM port.
+The default value for this field is [e:HOMEPATH]\filename.txt, which makes each user looking for a different Filename.txt in its own home directory, but you can also use a different path, provided the user running Printfil has write permission on that directory and each user is using a different file to contain the captured LPT output or COM output.

 How to redirect the print jobs to the user's preferred printerEach time you log in a Windows Terminal Server via RPD, the remote printers gets a new name.
 For example: HP LaserJet (from REMOTE-PC) in session 1, the first time you login, and HP LaserJet (from REMOTE-PC) in session 2 after the same user logout the server and login it again.

 If HP LaserJet (from REMOTE-PC) in session 1 was selected in the user's Printfil profile, the next time that user log in the server, that printer might be "no more available" (because its name has changed) so Printfil sends the user's print jobs to the user's default printer.

 That's usually enough for the average user, but sometimes you may want the jobs to be sent to a specific printer which is not the default one.